 Specific schedules of prenatal care vary from provider to provider and practice to practice, but a general schedule for Birth Journey follows below, as well as some of the screening tests or activities you might expect at various visits.
 We very much strive to listen to you and provide the personalized care you are looking for outside of this framework of care.

 8-12 weeks: Initial prenatal visit.
-The plan for your prenatal care with the package you have chosen will be explained.
-A health history is taken, and a physical exam, including a pelvic exam is available if indicated.
-Lab work is completed, including your blood type and complete blood count.
-If requested we provide sexually transmitted infection screening and a urine tests.
-A PAP test can be scheduled if you are due for one.
-You may be able to hear the baby's heart beat at this visit.
-If you cannot say with accuracy when you had your last period, an ultrasound can be scheduled to help determine how far along you are.
+The plan for your prenatal care can be discussed and decided upon.
+A health history is taken, and a physical exam.
+Lab work is completed, including your blood type and complete blood count which provides a wealth of information about your current health status.
+If requested, we provide sexually transmitted infection screening and a urine tests as well.
+You may be able to hear the baby's heart beat at this visit or we can take a look with our in-house ultrasound machine.
+If you are unsure about how far along you are due to breastfeeding, irregular periods, or if this pregnancy was a surprise cannot say with accuracy when you had your last period, a diagnostic ultrasound can be scheduled to help determine how far along you are.

 Optional genetic counseling visit: Early in your pregnancy, you may be offered genetic screening.
-We provide the Alpha-fetoprotein test (AFP) at 15 weeks as part of our care.
-Other testing is commonly offered to women over the age of 35, or women who have a family history of genetic problems, but it is increasingly being offered to every woman.
-If you choose this screening, we can arrange an appointment with a genetic counselor who may suggest additional genetic screening or diagnostic tests, including blood tests, chorionic villus sampling, ultrasound, and/or amniocentesis.
-These tests are done at specific times during pregnancy and are outside of our routine package pricing and services.
+We offer parental carrier screening, non-invasive prenatal testing (NIPT), as well as the Alpha-fetoprotein test (AFP) at various points throughout your pregnancy.
+Based on your desires or results from these tests, we can connect you with providers who are able to offer further testing including chorionic villus sampling, ultrasound, and/or amniocentesis.
+All genetic tests are done at specific times during pregnancy and are outside of our routine package pricing and services.

 First two trimesters: Prenatal visits continue every 4-6 weeks through the first two trimesters, or until you are 28 weeks along.
 At each appointment we take your blood pressure, listen to the baby's heartbeat, and measure the growth of your uterus and baby.
 We are quite versed with providing optimal care with minimal exposure to ultrasound and dopplers and are happy to use fetoscopes upon request.
 We also check your urine for protein and sugar at each visit.

-27 or 28 weeks: At an appointment within this period, we have the option to take a glucose challenge test to screen for gestational diabetes.
-Your hemoglobin may be rechecked.
+27 or 28 weeks: At an appointment within this period, you have the option to take a glucose challenge test to screen for gestational diabetes.
+Your iron levels in your blood are usually rechecked as well.
 Expect to review warning signs of late pregnancy that would alert you to preterm labor or high blood pressure.
-You may be encouraged to sign up for prenatal classes and find a doctor, nurse-practitioner or appropriate care provider who will provide well-child care for your baby after the first 4-6 weeks of well baby care that Birth Journey provides.
+You may be encouraged to sign up for childbirth classes and find a doctor, nurse-practitioner or appropriate care provider who will provide well-child care for your baby after the first 4-6 weeks of well baby care that Birth Journey provides.

 36 weeks: At this visit we discuss the Group B Strep test.
 Screening tests for sexually transmitted infections may be repeated at this visit.
 The position and size of the baby are estimated.
 We also set up a home visit so that we can know how to get to your home, bring you supplies and equipment, and make plans about birth/tub set up if you are having a home birth.
-If you are having a birth suite delivery we go over your birth plans.
+If you are having a birth suite delivery we typically meet in the birth room to discuss what to expect, who is welcome to come, and make plans for your birthing day.

 36 to 40 weeks: The usual monitoring of your weight and blood pressure, and the baby's size, position, and heart rate are done.
 We offer but do not require cervical checks for dilation.
 We discuss kick counts and monitoring in these last weeks.